 d.
 The Association logo may not be affixed to any non-CABB forms.

 f.
+Members that provide access to Association forms on web sites, CRM systems or other digital media shall take reasonable measures to prevent non-member brokers and agents from using the forms and prevent unauthorized reproduction of the forms.
 The Association Board shall enforce the provisions of this Article by all legal means including, but not limited to, notification to any offender to cease and desist from such violations; institution of any appropriate legal or administrative action in the court or agency of appropriate jurisdiction to enforce the Association’s rights in its intellectual property; and, in the case of violations by any member of the Association, revocation or suspension of such member’s membership.

 Section 15.01 Logo.
 Members and the firms with which they are affiliated may use the Association logo only as follows: